XRP FAQs - Learn more about XRP

-The current minimum reserve requirement is 20 XRP.
+The current minimum reserve requirement is 10 XRP.
 This is the cost of an address that owns no other objects in the ledger.

-Base Reserve and Owner Reserve
+What is the Base Reserve and Owner Reserve?

-In addition to the default 20 XRP minimum, which is the Base Reserve for each address, there is also an Owner Reserve, which is 5 XRP for each object that an address owns.
+In addition to the default 10 XRP minimum, which is the Base Reserve for each address, there is also an Owner Reserve, which is 2 XRP for each object that an address owns.

-So if you added two objects to your address, then the total reserve will be 30 XRP, which will be unspendable.
+So if you added two objects to your address, then the total reserve will be 14 XRP, which will be unspendable.

-How Exodus handles XRP minimum balances
+How Exodus handles XRP minimum balances?

 If your XRP address in Exodus contains less than 50 XRP, you will be alerted that your balance is low as a friendly reminder that transacting XRP may bring you below the minimum reserve requirement.
-This warning is displayed in the upper right-hand corner of Exodus when viewing your Ripple wallet.
+This warning is displayed in the upper right-hand corner of Exodus when viewing your XRP wallet.

-Please note: If you see the "Low Balance" warning, you can still transact with XRP but cannot dip below 20 XRP.
+Please note: If you see the Low Balance warning, you can still transact with your XRP, but it cannot dip below 10 XRP.